Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 `--seed` specifies the random seed for noise generation.
 The default is `1`.

 `--srate` sets the I/Q sample rate in Hertz.
 The default is `5000000`.
+`--byte`  additionally saves an 8‑bit version of the baseband samples.

 `--start` specifies the UTC start time; `--duration` is in seconds and `--llh` defines the user location in degrees and meters.